NavyaSree-H4ck/Secure-Message-Transmission-RSA/README.md

 This project demonstrates how RSA-2048 asymmetric encryption can be used to securely transmit confidential information over an untrusted network using OpenSSL.

-## ⭐ If you found this project useful, please consider giving it a Star!